Demerit Points (Vic)

 If a licence holder does not respond to a Demerit Point Notice within 21 days, their licence will automatically be suspended from the date stated on the notice.
 This cannot be appealed.

 Unlicensed and overseas drivers

-Drivers who are unlicensed or who are driving on an overseas licence, are not in fact considered to have a licence which can be suspended.
-However, they can be disqualified from driving on Victorian roads at all, and from obtaining a licence for a period of at least 3 months, plus an additional month for each additional four demerit points accrued.
+Drivers who are unlicensed or who are driving on an overseas licence do not have a licence that can be suspended.
+However, they can be disqualified from driving on Victorian roads, and from obtaining an Australian licence for a period of at least three months, plus an additional month for each additional four demerit points accrued.

 These drivers will not be offered the option of extending the demerit point period.
 A Disqualification Notice will be sent advising the driver of when their disqualification period begins and its duration.

 What can I do about a licence suspension?

 If a driver accepts that they have committed an offence that attracts demerit points, they have no recourse to reducing or cancelling the licence suspension.
 The court does not have jurisdiction over demerit points as these are managed by VicRoads.

 Under section 46H of the Road Safety Act 1986, a driver can appeal decisions about demerit points in court on only two bases: